Owen-Splat/LAS-Randomizer/README.md

 (See also: [Switch game modding](https://nh-server.github.io/switch-guide/extras/game_modding/))

 Switch: On your SD card for your homebrew setup, navigate to the `Atmosphere/contents` folder and create a new directory named `01006BB00C6F0000`.
 Copy and paste the `Romfs` folder from the randomizer output into this new folder.
 That is, the folder structure here should look like `Atmosphere/contents/01006BB00C6F0000/Romfs/...`.
+Next, copy and paste the `exefs_patches` folder from the randomizer output into the `Atmosphere` folder.
+It should look like `Atmosphere/exefs_patches/las_randomizer/...` with 2 ips files inside.
 After this, relaunch CFW and simply start up Link's Awakening to play the randomizer!

 Emulator: Open up the mods folder and create a new directory named `01006BB00C6F0000`.
 Enter it and create a new folder named whatever you want.
-Inside that should be the `Romfs` folder from the randomizer output.
+Inside that should be the `Romfs` and `exefs_patches` folders from the randomizer output.
 It should look something like `%ModsDir%/01006BB00C6F0000/LASRando/Romfs/...`

 Applying this mod will not in any way affect your save data, so don't delete anything you don't want deleted.
 If you want to go back to the original game after, either manually clear the files out, or you can launch the game holding L